Service Trust¶

 Personal calendar (fully trusted)¶

-Your own Nextcloud calendar — you control the data, events aren't secrets, writing to it is safe.
+Your own Nextcloud calendar — you own the data, events aren't secrets, writes are safe.

 [services.caldav]